 The Museum’s Boutique continues to sell an array of popular exhibition-related items, including colourful shwe-shwe fabric pillows made by Winnipeg’s One Nation Exchange sewing collective (which consists mainly of refugee women), Mandela t-shirts, vintage “Free Nelson Mandela” pins and – for children – Mandela paper dolls, colouring books and finger puppets.

 Online, the new CMHR website at humanrights.ca/ Mandela features exhibition highlights and stories.
-An interactive experience for making anti-apartheid posters can also be found online, with the finished creation projected into the onsite gallery.
+An interactive experience - will open in a new tab for making anti-apartheid posters can also be found online, with the finished creation projected into the onsite gallery.
 Online visitors can also watch a video about people who were asked to spend 27 minutes in a replica of Mandela’s prison cell.

 Mandela: Struggle for Freedom was developed in collaboration with the Apartheid Museum of Johannesburg, South Africa.
 The CMHR is grateful to The Asper Foundation, TD Bank Group, Air Canada for supporting this exhibition.
 The CMHR also thanks the many lenders whose loans bring this important story to life, including Robben Island Museum and political cartoonist Zapiro.